 Other lifestyle habits such as teeth grinding and smoking can affect the longevity of your dental implants.
 Your dentist is likely to recommend a nightguard if you regularly grind or clench your teeth and quitting smoking will also help your investment last longer.

 Finally, the location of your implant may also affect its lifespan.
-For example, implants located in the back of the mouth will receive more pressure from chewing that could cause them to fail more quickly.
+For example, implants located in the back of the mouth will receive more pressure from chewing which could cause them to fail more quickly.

-So hopefully, that has answered your question of “how long does a dental implant last?”
+So hopefully, that has answered your question “how long does a dental implant last?”
 If you’d like to know more about dental implants and whether they’re the best treatment for you, why not schedule a free dental implant consultation with the experienced friendly team at DDSS/DDII.
 We provide the latest digital dental implants to make dental implant surgery faster, more precise, and more comfortable for patients.
-Without the need for sutures patients heal faster and require fewer dental visits.
+Without the need for sutures, patients heal faster and require fewer dental visits.

 Whether you need to replace a single tooth, multiple teeth, or all of your teeth we’re here to help.
 To make dental implants more affordable for our patients we provide a variety of finance payment plans.
 We also offer patients a full guarantee that if the implant (for whatever reason) fails within 1 year – we’ll replace it free of charge.
 Book online or call us on (02) 8294 5812.